Navy Interoperability: Making Weapons Work as One

 Back on shore, Symborski and his colleagues compare recordings of the data available to scope operators to the actual GPS data gathered from the planes themselves.
 Wherever they spot inconsistencies, they can access a complete record of the data-link messages to track down the source.
 Though many problems persist, the operations researcher says: “I’ve had situations where we found an issue with the system, passed it to the system program office, and they were tremendously embarrassed and said, ‘My goodness, we’d better fix this right away.’
 And literally within months there was a fix out in the fleet.”

 For all of the problems solved, new ones appear each time defense contractors and the different armed services make advances in technology.
-“As systems become more and more networked, the problem gets bigger and bigger,” says Carla Barrett, a CNA research scientist who has specialized in interoperability for more than two decades.
+“As systems become more and more networked, the problem gets bigger and bigger,” says Carla Barrett, a research scientist with CNA’s Surface Warfare Program who has specialized in interoperability for more than two decades.
 “Everybody knows their little pookah, but what they don’t understand is how it all works together to create something the warfighter can use,” she adds.
 “We’re often the only ones who can span that gap.”

 So CNA has also used its deep data analyses as a lever for more systematic changes in interoperability.
 In the 1990s, the attention this research brought to the problem helped lead to the development of a new track-correlation algorithm that is now nearly universal in weapons systems in the U.S. and allied militaries.
 A decade later, as new problems proliferated with interactions among multiple data links and varying interpretations of this correlation standard, Barrett helped call the attention of the Chief of Naval Operations to the problem.
 She was asked to participate in a team to improve the rule sets for sharing and processing air-picture data among ships and aircraft.
 These changes were installed widely in the fleet.